Table of Contents[Hide][Show]

 5. More Hotel Choices

-Booking direct at Marriott, which now owns Sheraton and Westin brands as well, includes the option of choosing the kind of room you want – two queen beds or one king, for example.
+Booking direct at Marriott International, which now owns Sheraton and Westin brands as well, includes the option of choosing the kind of room you want – two queen beds or one king, for example.
 Most hotels reserve the best rooms for their direct customers and the rooms next to the noisy ice machine for the people who booked elsewhere.

 6. Free Room Upgrades are Possible